kevinzhuang01/srp_2025/_profiles/adamtrojak.md

   Other Computer and Information Sciences; Other Engineering and Technologies; Performance Evaluation and Benchmarking; Statistics and Probability; Training; Visualization and Human-Computer Systems
+motivation: I would like to participate in this program because it would connect me with scientific researchers utilizing HPC to advance Artificial Intelligence and Sustainability research, and that is a goal that I wish to be a part of.
+I know that I am capable of contributing to any and all NAIRR projects, and I would love to use my skills to progress innovation and science.
+I would like to join the SRP community because we share common goals, and I have already met many wonderful students and faculty during my time at the Intro to HPC Bootcamp, and it would be invaluable to me if I was able to reconnect with them as well as foster new connections in the SRP community.
+I am looking for a mentor to guide me through the world of HPC and AI for scientific research, and SRP has the most talented and open mentors.
+  I hope to get hands on experience advancing AI research during this program, as well as make strong connection with the scientific community at SRP.
+It is my dream to work at a National Laboratory, and this experience with SRP would be a great step towards this goal.
+Overall, I would like to participate in this program to build a lasting connection with scientists and researchers in the fields that interest me most, accelerate my career goals, and to contribute to valuable research.
 image: "/assets/images/pictures/adam_trojak.jpg"
 ---